mayankmittal29/EMRI-DoctorUI/README.md

-<h1>EMRI Web App</h1>
+# 🚑 EMRI Web App 💉

-- This is a web application designed to assist doctors in managing the treatment of several patients belonging to the 25 ambulances alloted to him using data such as patient vitals, accessing medical documents, and communicating with Emergency Medical Technicians (EMTs) for critical cases.
+- This web application is designed to assist doctors in managing the treatment of patients assigned to them across 25 ambulances.
+It utilizes patient vitals, medical documents, and live communication with Emergency Medical Technicians (EMTs) for critical cases.

-- The application is built using React for the frontend and Node.js with GraphQL for the backend.
+- Built using React for the frontend and Node.js with GraphQL for the backend.

-The features being provided are the following :-
+## Features Provided 🌟

-1. View Vitals: View vitals of patients assigned to the doctor.
+1. **View Vitals:** View vitals of patients assigned to the doctor.
-2. Document Query: Search for medicines or procedures from uploaded medical documents.
+2. **Document Query:** Search for medicines or procedures from uploaded medical documents.
-3. Live Chat: Communicate with EMT assistants regarding critical cases.
+3. **Live Chat:** Communicate with EMT assistants regarding critical cases.

-<h2>Setup Instructions</h2>

-To run the application, follow these steps:<br>
+## Setup Instructions 🛠️

-Backend Setup :<br>
+### Backend Setup:

-Navigate to the **code** directory.<br>
+Navigate to the **code** directory.

-Open a terminal and run **npm i**.<br>
+Open a terminal and run `npm i`.

 Modify server.js:

-Start the server by running **nodemon server.js**.<br>
+Start the server by running `nodemon server.js`.

-<h2>Frontend Setup</h2>
+### Frontend Setup:

 Navigate to the client directory.

-    Open a terminal and run npm i.
+Open a terminal and run `npm i`.

-    Start the frontend server by running npm run start.
+Start the frontend server by running `npm run start`.

-    Access the application at http://localhost:3000.
+Access the application at [http://localhost:3000](http://localhost:3000).

-<h2>Live Chat Setup</h2>
+### Live Chat Setup:

 Navigate to the emt dummy 2 directory.

-    Open a terminal and run npm i.
+Open a terminal and run `npm i`.

-    Start the chat server by running npm run start.
+Start the chat server by running `npm run start`.

-    Access the dummy EMT chat at http://localhost:3001.
+Access the dummy EMT chat at [http://localhost:3001](http://localhost:3001).

-<h2>Default Login (for Development)</h2>
+## Default Login (for Development) 🔐

-    Username: admin
+- **Username:** admin
-    Password: admin
+- **Password:** admin

-<h2>Usage</h2>
+## Usage 🖥️

-    Navigate to / to access the login page.
+- Navigate to `/` to access the login page.
-    For Signup /signup to go to signup page.
+- For Signup, go to `/signup`.
-    For development, you may directly navigate to /home.
+- For development, you may directly navigate to `/home`.
-    Once logged in, you'll be able to view patient vitals, search medical documents, and chat with EMTs.
+- Once logged in, you'll be able to view patient vitals, search medical documents, and chat with EMTs.

-<h2>Supported Links</h2>
+## Supported Links 🌐

-    / Login page.
+- `/`: Login page.
-    /signup : Signup Page.
+- `/signup`: Signup Page.
+- `/passwordreset`: To reset password.
-    /passwordreset : To reset password
+- `/forgotpassword`: To enter Email to reset password after forgetting the real one.
-    /forgotpassword : To enter Email to reset password after forgetting the real one /forgotresetpassword : Opens after clicking on link sent on Email to reset password /home: Dashboard for doctors.
+- `/forgotresetpassword`: Opens after clicking on link sent on Email to reset password.
+- `/home`: Dashboard for doctors.
-    /emt-dummy-2: Chat interface for dummy EMT.
+- `/emt-dummy-2`: Chat interface for dummy EMT.

-<h2>Note</h2>
+## Note 📝

-    Ensure that the port used is 3000 for the client and 3001 for the EMT chat.
+- Ensure that the port used is 3000 for the client and 3001 for the EMT chat.
 Modify CORS origin URL if necessary.

-## How to Contribute
+## How to Contribute 🌱

 If you'd like to contribute to this project, please follow these steps:
 1. Fork the repository.